Generic Name: nedocromil (ne-doe-KROE-mil)

 Use nedocromil drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Nedocromil drops is for use in the eye only.
+- Nedocromil drops are for use in the eye only.
 Avoid contact with other mucous membranes.

 - To use nedocromil drops, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.
 To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including your eye.
 Keep the container tightly closed.